“Labor Omnia Vincit” McKay Law

 Attorney Costs

-Counsel handling these cases earn fees only on recovery.
-These cases require significant investment in accident reconstruction, medical experts, and other specialists reimbursed from the recovery.
+Lawyers experienced with motorcycle crashes work on contingency.
+These cases require significant investment in accident reconstruction, medical experts, and other specialists advanced by the firm.

 Move Quickly

-The motorcycle and other physical evidence needs immediate protection.
+The motorcycle and other physical evidence must be preserved.

 Getting an attorney involved promptly positions the case for the recovery that overcomes juror bias and pursues the full damages motorcycle injuries actually deserve.